valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 <details markdown>

-<summary>3.
-Api Logic Project Logic: Customized -- Code and unique spreadsheet-like Rules (40X more concise)</summary>
+<summary>2.
+Customized -- Admin App, New Endpoint</summary>

 <br>

-Customizations are addressed using your IDE, with:

-* **Standard Code:** use Flask and SQLAlchemy, exactly as you normally do, and
+Customizations are addressed using your IDE, using **Standard use Flask and SQLAlchemy**, exactly as you normally do.

-* **Logic:** unique spreadsheet-like rules address multi-table constraints and derivations, improving conciseness by a remarkable 40x.
-Rules are **declared in *your IDE,*** with full support for code completion, logging, and debugging.

-Customizations are illustrated in the project [`3.
-ApiLogicProject_Logic`](3.%20ApiLogicProject_Logic/).
+Customizations are illustrated in the project [`2.
+Customized`](2.%20Customized/).
 To see the effect of the changes, run the app like this:

 1. **Stop the server** using the red "stop" button.
-2. **Restart the server** with the same procedure as Step 2, above, but choose Run Configuration ***3.
-API Logic Project: Logic***.<br>
+2. **Restart the server** with the same procedure as Step 1, above, but choose Run Configuration ***2.
+Customized***.<br>

 <details markdown>